KnowThePepper

 Flavor notes: sweet, fruity, aromatic.

-USDA FoodData Central data for raw hot green chile peppers is a nutrition proxy, not a cultivar-specific Aji Dulce lab test.
-It lists about 40 calories, 9.46 grams of carbohydrate, and 242.5 milligrams of vitamin C per 100 grams.
+USDA FoodData Central data for raw hot green chile peppers is a category proxy rather than a cultivar-specific Aji Dulce lab test, so its calorie and vitamin values are not presented here as measured Aji Dulce stats.

 Aji Dulce servings are often smaller than 100 grams because the pepper is used as seasoning.
 The more honest nutrition takeaway is simple: it adds pepper flavor with little heat and few calories, while the exact vitamin value depends on pod size, ripeness, and serving amount.

 Capsaicin is minimal at 0-500 SHU, so do not market Aji Dulce as a hot-pepper wellness ingredient.
-The capsaicin and TRPV1 guide is the right place for heat mechanism; this page should stay focused on food use and identification.
+The capsaicin and TRPV1 is the right place for heat mechanism.
+This page should stay focused on food use and identification.

 Aji Dulce is most useful as an aromatic base pepper.
 It brings sweet fruit, floral chinense aroma, and almost no burn, which is why cooks blend it into sofrito, recaito, beans, rice, braises, stews, and meat marinades.

-WorldCrops describes sofrito as a blended or finely chopped seasoning mix that is added to dishes, not a table sauce.
-Aji Dulce often works beside garlic, onion, culantro or recao, cilantro, and mild sweet pepper.
-Exact ratios vary by household and island.
+WorldCrops describes sofrito as a blended or finely chopped seasoning mix added to dishes rather than a table sauce.
+Aji Dulce often works beside garlic, onion, culantro or recao, cilantro, and mild sweet pepper, with ratios varying by household and island.

-Use red-ripe pods when you want the fullest sweetness.
-Green pods can still season cooked food, but they taste sharper and less rounded than red or orange pods.
+Use red-ripe pods for the fullest sweetness, while green pods give cooked food a sharper and less rounded flavor than red or orange fruit.

-If you cannot find Aji Dulce, the Aji Dulce substitute guide should separate aroma from bulk.
-Cubanelle can add mild pepper body, Trinidad Perfume can keep a closer chinense aroma, and a tiny amount of Scotch Bonnet heat can change the dish quickly.
+When you need to replace Aji Dulce, separate aroma from bulk.
+Cubanelle adds mild pepper body, Trinidad Perfume keeps a closer chinense aroma, and a tiny amount of Scotch Bonnet changes the dish quickly.

 Where to Buy Aji Dulce & How to Store